 The population of Coosawhatchie has one of the lowest overall levels of education in the country: only 0.00% of people over 25 hold a college degree.
 The national average for all municipalities is 21.84%.

+Coosawhatchie is an extremely ethnically-diverse town.
 The people who call Coosawhatchie home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Coosawhatchie residents report their race to be Black or African-American.
-Important ancestries of people in Coosawhatchie include Yugoslavian, Other West Indian, West Indian, U.S. Virgin Islander, and Trinidadian and Tobagonian.
+Important ancestries of people in Coosawhatchie include English, Yugoslavian, Other West Indian, West Indian, and U.S. Virgin Islander.

 The most common language spoken in Coosawhatchie is English.
 Other important languages spoken here include Italian and Polish.